Apple Coffee Cake With Vanilla Glaze

 Cream butter and sugar

-In a large bowl beat the softened butter with the granulated sugar until pale and fluffy, about 3 minutes, scraping the bowl once so nothing clings to the sides.
+In a large bowl, beat the softened butter and granulated sugar until light and fluffy, about 2 to 3 minutes.

 -